-Everybody has sauces in the fridge which add some spice.
-Most people buy them ready-made.
-Others make them at home getting the best of all the flavours out of the natural ingredients.
-Mexican chef Omar Iván Andrade shows us how to prepare garlic and chilli sauce at home.
+Everybody has sauces in the fridge to add spice.
+Many buy them readymade; others make them at home, getting the best of all the flavours out of the natural ingredients.
+Mexican chef Omar Iván Andrade shows us his recipe for homemade garlic and chilli sauce.

 In a large pot over a low heat, add the oil.
 When warm, add the chilli mixture and cook for 40 minutes.